joowani/kq/README.rst

     q.enqueue(my_func, 1, 2, baz=3)

-Sit back and watch the worker process the job in the background:
+Sit back and watch the worker process it in the background:

 .. code-block:: bash